What Kind Of Live Music Is Popular In South Florida?

 With such rich roots in music, it makes sense there are many live music venues in South Florida, from large arenas to intimate stages.
 If you want to enjoy live music while you have dinner or drinks, Galuppi’s in Pompano Beach is a great option

 We host live music seven nights a week – all our live music events are held on our patio, where you can enjoy views of the golf course.

 You do not need to purchase tickets or pay a cover charge to attend live music events at Galuppi’s, but you can reserve a band table for Friday or Saturday night for a small fee.

 We offer a special band night menu on Friday and Saturday nights.
 We have nightly dinner specials Monday through Friday, including Monday Rib Night, Ahi Tuna Wednesday, Bottomless Tacos Thursday, and Fish Fry Friday.
-We also have a buy-one-get-one special on all draft beer, house wine, and premium liquor during happy hour from 4 pm to 7 pm, Monday through Friday.

 Check out our event calendar for more information on live music this weekend.

 If there’s one thing that can turn an ordinary night out into a fun, energetic social gathering, it’s the experience of watching local live bands jamming…